Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Introduction

+The benefits of utilizing computational models of multiple fidelities have long been recognized by the science, engineering, and statistics communities.
+Various statistical frameworks have been proposed to incorporate information from multiple models.
+Bayesian Model Averaging (BMA) method~\cite{Hoeting:1999vk} and its dynamic variant~\cite{Raftery:2010je} compute the distributions of the prediction by averaging the posterior distribution under each of the models considered, weighted by their posterior model probability.
+However, the fundamental assumption in BMA is that the models of concern are all plausible, competitive explanations of the data, and there is no hierarchy of these models.
+While this context may be relevant for certain applications, in engineering we often have a well-defined hierarchy of models from cheap, low-fidelity models to expensive, high-fidelity models, and thus BMA methods are not of particular interest in the context of uncertainty quantification in CFD problems.
 In contrast to BMA methods, for which a model hierarchy does not exist, Multi-Level Monte Carlo (MLMC) methods create and utilize such a hierarchy to facilitate uncertainty propagation by running the same simulator on a series of successively refined meshes, leading to a sequence of multi-level models.
-By optimizing the number of simulations conducted on each level, significant speedup compared to the standard MC method has been obtained~\cite{Barth:2010tq,Mishra:2012ec}.
-MLMC methods have been used successfully on stochastic PDE-based path simulations in financial engineering~\cite{Giles:2008gc}, on ground-water flows~\cite{Barth:2010tq}, and more recently on inviscid compressible flows~\cite{Mishra:12a}.
-A recent extension of MLMC by Mueller et al.~\cite{muller2014solver} from multiple meshes to multiple models is noteworthy.
-However, essentially the MLMC method is a control variate based variance reduction technique with two critical assumptions~\cite{Giles:2008gc}: (1) the ensembles computed on different levels are all \emph{unbiased} estimators of the QoI, and (2) the variance of the estimator decreases as the mesh is refined.
-These assumptions are also applicable to the multi-model extension~\cite{muller2014solver}.
+By optimizing the number of simulations conducted on each level, significant speedup compared to the standard MC method has been obtained~\cite{Mishra:2012ec}.
+However, the MLMC method in essence is a control variate based \emph{variance reduction} technique with two critical assumptions~\cite{Giles:2008gc}: (1) the ensembles computed on different levels are all \emph{unbiased} estimators of the QoI, and (2) the variance of the estimator decreases as the mesh is refined.
+These assumptions are also used in the multi-model extension~\cite{muller2014solver}.
 Therefore, model discrepancies are not accounted for in MLMC methods.
-In turbulent flows applications, however, model discrepancies play a pivotal role, and thus the MLMC method is likely to be not applicable, since the assumptions above cannot be fully justified.
+In turbulent flows applications, however, model discrepancies play a pivotal role, and thus the MLMC method is less likely to be applicable, since the assumptions above cannot be fully justified.
+Data assimilation represents another approach of combining multiple sources of information.
+Recently, Narayan et al.~\cite{Narayan12} proposed a framework to assimilate multiple models and observations, which expresses the assimilated state as a general linear functional of the models and the data.
+In general, model discrepancies are not explicitly considered in data assimilation methods, although the available data may implicitly correct any biases in the model predictions in the filtering operations.
+Similar to MLMC methods, the filtering operations in data assimilations aim to reduce variances of the overall estimation from several unbiased sources.